rocknrollMarc/scripts/README.txt

 An example of using the script:
-Having a MyGroup with unit and integration tests in your Griffin project, you can open gedit on all the related artifacts by simply typing:
+Having a MyGroup with unit and integration tests in your Griffon project, you can open gedit on all the related artifacts by simply typing:
 > griffed mygroup -all